Logo

 • Computer Cost: an allowance for the purchase of a computer for educationally related usage.

 • Dependent Care Expenses: an allowance based on the estimated actual expenses incurred for dependent care, based on the number and age of such dependents.
-Such allowance must not exceed the reasonable cost in the community in which such student resides for the kind of care provided, and the period for which the dependent care is required includes, but is not limited to, class-time, study-time, field work, internships, and commuting time.
+Such allowance must not exceed the reasonable cost in the community in which such student resides for the kind of care provided.
+The dependent must be included in the student’s household size, care is required for the student to attend school and the student incurred or will incur dependent care expenses.
+The period for which dependent care is required includes, but is not limited to, class-time, study-time, field work, internships, and commuting time.

 • Disability-related Expenses: an allowance for expenses associated with a student's disability, including special services, personal assistance, transportation, equipment, and supplies that are reasonably incurred and not provided by other agencies.